 Some of them may well still be offering a takeaway beer service and some others will also be selling food takeaways, perhaps even with delivery.
 If you can give any of our pubs some support through these terrible times by buying some takeaway food or drink, please do so.
 Our pubs need as much support of possible if they're going to still be there for us when the crisis is over.

 Real Ale is sold here.

 grid reference TL 988 362

-The hotel has a very large and popular open plan single bar which is predominantly used by diners and is nicely divided into many smaller seating spaces.
-There is a large car park and a toilet for disabled customers.
+Very large & popular open plan single bar which is predominantly used by diners & is nicely divided into many smaller seating spaces.
+Large car-park.
+Disabled toilet.
+Boutique hotel to rear of premises since 2008.

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)

 (some old PO directory information courtesy of londonpublichouse.com)